Answers · Pricing

 Custom illustration, original photography, brand strategy, advanced animation, and complex CMS architecture can justify it.
 For most Colorado small businesses, that scope is overkill.
 Be sure you're paying for things customers will notice.

-Is WordPress cheaper than custom?
+Is a template site cheaper than custom?

 Do I own my website after it's built?